IPassivePacketSource

 GatingPriorityQueue compound module

-This module implements a priority queue with multiple inner queues each having its own periodic gate for packet selection and an optional shared memory buffer.
+Implements a priority queue with multiple inner queues each having its own periodic gate for packet selection and an optional shared memory buffer.

 Ieee8021qTimeAwareShaper compound module

-This module implements the IEEE 802.1Q time aware shaper.
+Implements the IEEE 802.1Q time aware shaper.

-InProgressQueue simple module (no description)
+InProgressQueue simple module

 LabelScheduler simple module